-Q In the logs I see an error message that says “A print job was attempted to be unpaused while being held and was deleted by the system”.
-What do I do?
+“Help!
+In the logs I see an error message that says “A print job was attempted to be unpaused while being held and was deleted by the system”.
+What does this mean?”

-This error occurs when PaperCut detects that a print job was deleted from the Windows Print Spooler by an unknown process.
-This can occur for a broad number of reasons which we have tried to document below.
+This can occur for a few different reasons which we have tried to document below.

-If you are seeing these issues when printing from Mac workstations to a Windows print queue, it may occur because the Legacy Windows LPR service is in use.
-For customers with PaperCut version 15.1 and above, replace Windows LPD with the PaperCut LPD Service.
+This may happen if you are printing to a Windows print queue using the Windows LPD Service which is sometimes the case when printing from an older system like AS400.
+For customers with PaperCut version 15.1 and above, replace Windows LPD service with the PaperCut LPD Service which is fully supported.

-Alternatively, if you have McAfee HDLP (Host Data Loss Protection) set up on your network, we have seen issues with it causing this error - symptoms include jobs being printed successfully but not being logged, and the account in question not being debited.
+We have heard of other scenarios where customers had Host Data Loss Protection software like McAfee HDLP.
+In this case, the symptoms would include jobs being printed successfully but not being logged, and the account in question not being debited.
 To test to see if this is the root cause, disable HDLP, and re-test.